How To Prepare Your Chicken Coop For Winter

 Step #7.
 Check your cleaned coop for damage, cracks, or leaks.

-When you prepare your coop for winter you will want to make sure things are in good shape.
-Drafts are a big no-no in the north, sure you want airflow, but not drafts.
+When you prepare your coop for winter, you will want to ensure things are in good shape.
+Drafts are a big no-no in the North.
+Sure, you want airflow, but not drafts.
 Why?
-Because drafts can cause lung issues in your animals such as Pneumonia or flu which can kill your chickens quickly.
-Because of this, it is important to make sure your coop can withstand the winds of winter.
+Because drafts can cause lung issues in your animals, such as Pneumonia or flu, which can kill your chickens quickly.
+Because of this, it is important to ensure your coop can withstand winter winds.

 Also, a small crack in the dead of winter can let in a surprisingly large amount of snow.
 Trust me…I know.